 The majority of KAZATOMPROM is owned by the governments "Sovereign Wealth Fund "Samruk-Kazyna" ("Samruk-Kazyna").
-This share is reduced by a sell off on June 3rd.
-2020 of 4.55%.
-It increased the free-float to 23.4% increases the liquidy of the share (14).
+This share of the shares is reduced by a sell off on June 3rd.
+2020 by 4.55%.
+It increased the free-float to 23.4% It increased the liquidy of the share (14).

 This is not a recommendation or proposal to do anything.
 The data written in this article is not guarranteed.
 It is my private personal opinion.
 I own a position of KAZATOMPROM shares that`s why I`m not independing.

 Risks & Opportunities

 Kazatomprom production guidance (attributable) decreased to 10.600 tons/yr. for 2020.
 My personal assumption...the motivation for this production cut seems more logic by the high inventories and low uranium prices at the begin of 2020 rather than the corona panic.
 The uranium price went up in the meantime to > 30$/lb. which allows a profitable production for KAZATOMPROM.
 KAZ is still highly profitable but reduced its capex and thus future production.
 And KAZ has inventories of nearly 1 year of production!